informidas/vba-basic-documentation/README.md

 Here a few key considerations before we begin our sample coding:
 - To begin coding, we will enter our instructions in the blank area below general.
-- These instructions that we enter are called statements or vba commands.
+- These instructions that we enter are called statements or commands.
-- to end and instruction we simple press the Enter / retun key
 - Each new statement / command is placed on a separate line
+- to end and instruction we simply press the Enter / retun key

 ### VBA Constructs
-VBA offers some the most useful programming constructs, many of which will be familiar, if you have ever programmed in another language
+VBA provides some the most useful programming constructs, many of which can be found in other popular programming language.

+#### Subroutines
+A Subroutine is a block of code (i.e. series of vba statements or commands).
+This subroutine when executed will run all statements in the block.